tibetan-nlp/annodoc/index.md

 existence of the first and second, respectively.
 Therefore, there can be no `obj` without an `nsubj`, and no `iobj` without an `obj`.
 This becomes important when considering sentences with [missing arguments](#missing-arguments).
 The additional dependency relations `csubj`, `ccomp` and `xcomp` are available for marking core arguments that are clausal in nature.

+Note that the above characterization of core grammatical relations differs somewhat from that described by the UD project, where for example `nsubj` is said to be "in the position that passes typical grammatical tests for subjecthood".
+Here, we make no claims that there is a subject position in Tibetan grammar; rather, we are merely saying that `nsubj` is assigned to the most prominent argument _of a given predicate_.

 ## Annotation examples